USRA Information for Students

 Dates below are tentative, please check back for updates!

-Engineering Science will receive a minimum of 7 (and hopefully a few more) NSERC USRA’s (Undergrad Student Research Awards) for the Summer of 2017.
+Engineering Science will receive an unspecified number of NSERC USRA’s (Undergrad Student Research Awards) for the Summer of 2018.
 These awards are meant to stimulate interest in research and encourage undergraduate students to undertake graduate studies and pursue a research career.
 These awards are earmarked for Engineering Science students and are full time 16-week positions.
 The value of the award is a total of $6,356 for the 16 week period.
 USRA’s can be used towards one of the three mandatory work terms.